ben-willmore/PortMaster-New/ports/dunelegacy/README.md

 | L1                | Toggle game time display                  T |
 | R1                | Skip 10 seconds                          F4 |
 | R2                | Skip 2 minutes                           F6 |

+On devices with one analog stick, use the D-pad instead of the right stick.
+Scroll screen by moving the mouse to the edge.

 ## Acknowledgements
 Thanks to the original Dune II teams at Westwood Studios and Virgin Games for the original game, and to the Dune Legacy team for the excellent reimplementation.